Abibubble/conor/README.md

 ### Initial Deployment
 This site was deployed to GitHub Pages by following these steps:
 1. Login or Sign Up to [GitHub](www.github.com).
-2. Create a new repository named "REPO".
+2. Create a new repository named "conor".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Scroll down to "GitHub Pages".
 5. Under "Source", choose which branch to deploy.
 I chose "master", but this is sometimes shown as "main".